shaik1002/biggitlabbomb/doc/user/group/iterations/index.md

 ### Create an iteration cadence

 > - [Changed](https://gitlab.com/gitlab-org/gitlab/-/issues/343889) the minimum user role from Developer to Reporter in GitLab 15.0.
-> - [Changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) the minimum user role from Reporter to Planner in GitLab 17.7.

 Prerequisites:

-- You must have at least the Planner role for a group.
+- You must have at least the Reporter role for a group.

 To create an iteration cadence: